 Failure to meet this requirement converts the award from a scholarship to a student loan which must be repaid in full.

 Applying for the Scholarship

-A: For Spring 2018 (new applicants only) you can apply at New York State Higher Education Services Corporation (HESC) from October 30 - December 4th.
+A: For Fall 2018 (new applicants only) you can apply at New York State Higher Education Services Corporation (HESC) beginning on March 26th at 9:00 am.